 Visits from family and friends are important to your recovery.
-The Hospital follows guidance from the state and the Spaulding and MGB Networks in determining visiting hours and numbers of visitors allowed in response to the Covid-19 pandemic.
+The Hospital follows guidance from the state and the Spaulding and Mass General Brigham networks in determining visiting hours and numbers of visitors allowed in response to the Covid-19 pandemic.
 Please ask staff for current status.
 Children are welcome with supervision.